thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ## How do you create an HTTP server with Node.js?

+Now that you've learned about HTTP requests and responses, let's play around with the `http` module in Node.js.
+Remember that party you're throwing?
+Well, imagine that you want your guests to be able to manage the party's guest list over HTTP.
+You've got some smart friends!

+To do that, you'll need to create a Node.js HTTP server to handle HTTP requests and send back HTTP responses.
+The HTTP requests will be commands that create and read records in a database, which will be the same JSON-formatted `guests.json` file from before.
+Once the HTTP request is correctly handled, the HTTP server will send an appropriate HTTP response back.

-To get started, return to the `party` project from yesterday and create a new branch.
+To get started, return to the `party` project from yesterday and create a new `node_server` branch.

 ```shell
 cd party
 git checkout -b node_server
 ```

-Create a `server.js` file.
+Next, create a `server.js` file.

 ```shell
 touch server.js